 Transitional Shades

-These shades have two layers of fabric panels in between something opaque or sheer in material.
+These shades have two layers of fabric panels in between something opaque or sheer in the material.
 This is patterned out uniformly, creating a zebra or banded stripe pattern.

 Roman Shades